LukhanyoBongelo/FinHubHacakthon/README.md

-make use of the finhubSA open payment API
+Created an open payments systems using the Open Payments API called Interledger Protocol